ebourg/StrataDocs/pages/docs/reference_docs/docs.md

 * [Extended enums]({{site.baseurl}}/extended_enum) - provides support for `enum`-like data structures that are loaded at startup
 * Functions - additional Java SE 8 functional interfaces
-* Identifiers - a standard way to refer to an identifier
 * Ranges - ranges of values
 * Result - functional result model
 * Time-Series - a series of values over time